pythonanywhere/flask-tutorials/tutorial-2.md

     (flask-tutorial) 17:42 ~/mysite (master)$

 When you're in a virtualenv, the prompt shows you its name at the start.
 This is very useful if you have lots of them, of course.
+If you want to do something with your virtualenv later, like install more packages, then you need to make sure it's active -- the prompt helps you see easily if it is.

 Now, our next step is to install some packages using `pip`.
-Initially, we'll just get our virtualenv to contain the packages we need right not -- not the migration stuff we're about to use.
-There are three that we need to install:
+Initially, we'll just get our virtualenv to contain the packages we're already using -- not the migration stuff we're about to use.
+Virtualenv contain no packages by default, so there are three that we need to install:
 Flask itself, the Flask-SQLAlchemy plugin, and mysqlconnector, a library that helps SQLAlchemy talk to MySQL.
 They also have various dependencies -- Flask depends on a templating library called Jinja, for example -- but you don't need to worry about those -- `pip` will automatically install them for you.
-So all you need to do is run this command:
+All you need to do is run this command:

     pip install flask flask-sqlalchemy mysql-connector-python

 That will take a little while to run.
-It will pull down all of the packages from PyPI, along with their dependencies, and install them into your virtualenv.
+It will pull down all of the packages, along with their dependencies, and install them into your virtualenv.
 Put your feet up for a bit, or make a cup of tea.

 When it's finished and you get the bash prompt back, you can see what it's installed by running the